• Fact sheet

 • About the project

-AGEO’s main objectives are to:
+AGEO’s main objectives were to:

 1. Encourage the regional-level uptake and use of products and services provided by European spatial data infrastructures, such as Copernicus or EGDI.